mananjhaveri/midas_iiitd_task_nlp/README.md

 So, let's go through each one of them:

-1) Expanding Contraction: simply take a word, if it's a contraction then return the expanded form, else return as is. (eg: can't -> can not)
+1) Expanding Contraction: changing contractions to expanded terms (eg: can't -> can not)

-2) Tokenize and remove punctuations: Tokenizing each word using *nltk.tokenize.MWETokenizer* and remove all the punctuation  marks as they add no value here.
+2) Tokenize and remove punctuations: Tokenizing each word using *nltk.tokenize.MWETokenizer* and removing all the punctuation  marks as they add no value here.

 3) Tagging: tagging the tokens using *nltk.pos_tag* (reason explained in next point)

-4) Lemmatization: lemmatization using *nltk.stem.WordNetLemmatizer* of tokens who have a *pos_tag*, otherwise pass token unchanged
+4) Lemmatization: lemmatization using *nltk.stem.WordNetLemmatizer* of tokens who have a *pos_tag*

 5) Stopwords: Removing unnecessary token from the text

 This was all to clean the description.
-But, the category column is very messy too.
+But the category column is very messy too.

 For most values in the *product_category_tree*, a tree of categories is given (eg: Clothing>>Men's Clothing>>T Shirts>>Round Neck Tshirts).

 It is simple in this case, I just took the root of the tree as the parent category and make it the label.

 What about the columns with no proper trees?
-We can't drop them simply because it's not a small number.
-In the imae below, the *NONE* category refers to the samples with no improper labels.
+We can't simply drop them because it's not a small number.
+In the image below, the *NONE* category refers to the samples with no improper labels.

 <img src="media/cats_none.JPG" alt="Showing count of None">